Each time you walk into a new office, you will scan the environment, collect data, formulate impressions, and build a narrative.

 New members are either totally assimilated into the new culture, partially integrated, or wholly reject the assumptions of the group’s culture.

-In the latter case, the new member has entirely rejected the group’s culture and usually moves on if circumstances allow.
+In the latter case, the new member has rejected the group’s culture and usually moves on if circumstances allow.
 Otherwise, they will attempt to “subvert, sabotage, and ultimately foment revolution” (Schein, 1990).

 Deeply held assumptions often start out historically as values but […] gradually come to be taken for granted and then take on the character of assumptions.
 They are no longer questioned […] Such avoidance behaviour occurs particularly if the learning was based on traumatic experiences […] If one understands culture in this way, it becomes obvious why it is so difficult to change culture.

-However, that in itself is not reason enough to abandon a long-standing, cherished legacy and embark on a transformation journey.
+However, that is not reason enough to abandon a long-standing, cherished legacy and embark on a transformation journey.
 For that to happen, the organisation’s survival must be at stake.
 At this critical juncture, one of two things can happen.

 In the first scenario, the leadership sees an opportunity to solve the problem without losing its identity or integrity.
 In contrast, the solution might require a core transformation in the second scenario.